ajschumacher/ajschumacher.github.io/20150530-practical_mergic_at_odsc/index.md

 The Python [dedupe](https://github.com/datamade/dedupe) project and the R [RecordLinkage]() package do this.

-We go into an interactive supervision stage in which `dedupe` asks us to clarify things.
+The `csvdedupe` interface using `dedupe` even asks us to clarify things, doing a live training phase.
 The hope is that it will learn what matters.

-You can build this kind of behavior into your own systems; there is an [example](http://datamade.github.io/dedupe-examples/docs/csv_example.html).
+You can also build this kind of behavior into your own systems; there is an [example](http://datamade.github.io/dedupe-examples/docs/csv_example.html).

 -----